InterzoneProductions/Lua-Style-Guide/docs/index.md

 ## Naming

-* Spell words fully, refrain from using abreviations.
+* Spell words fully, refrain from using abbreviations.
 * Use PascalCase for class and enum-like objects.
 * Use PascalCase for all Roblox Services.
 * Use camelCase for local variables, and functions.